Python-Neiva/python_programming_project_COIT20245/README.md

 Nominatim geocoding service: Translates city names into GPS coordinates.
 Queensland Wildlife Data API: Provides information on species and sightings.

+# To run it:
+Run the main.py Python file in a console.

 ## Key functionalities implemented: